 The G.711.0 decoder at the receiving end simply decodes the entire G.711.0 (multiple channel) payload into individual G.711 symbols.
-M such G.711 symbols result and there were N channels, then the first $\mbox{M/N}$ G.711 samples would be from the first channel, the second $\mbox{M/N}$ G.711 samples would be from the second channel, and so on until the Nth set of G.711 samples are found.
+If M such G.711 symbols result and there were N channels, then the first M/N G.711 samples would be from the first channel, the second M/N G.711 samples would be from the second channel, and so on until the Nth set of G.711 samples are found.
 Similarly, if the number of channels was not known, but the payload "ptime" was known, one could infer (knowing the sampling rate) how many G.711 symbols each channel contained; then with this knowledge determine how many channels of data were contained in the payload.
 When SDP is used, the number of channels is known because the optional parameter is a MUST when there is more than one channel negotiated (see Section 5.1).
 Additionally, when SDP is used the parameter ptime is a RECOMMENDED optional parameter.
 We note that if both parameters channels and ptime are known that one could provide a check for the other and the converse.
+Whichever algorithm is used to determine the number of channels, if the length of the source G.711 symbols in the payload (M) is not an integer multiple of the number of channels (N), then the packet SHOULD be discarded.

-Lastly we note that although any padding for the multiple channel G.711.0 payload is RECOMMENDED to be placed at the end of the payload, the G.711.0 decoding heuristic described in Section 4.2.3 will successfully decode the payload in Figure 4 if the 0x00 padding octet is placed anywhere before or after any individual G.711.0 frame in the RTP payload.
+Lastly we note that although any padding for the multiple channel G.711.0 payload is RECOMMENDED to be placed at the end of the payload, the G.711.0 decoding algorithm described in Section 4.2.3 will successfully decode the payload in Figure 4 if the 0x00 padding octet is placed anywhere before or after any individual G.711.0 frame in the RTP payload.
 The number of padding octets introduced at any G.711.0 frame boundary therefore does not affect the number M of the source G.711 symbols produced.
 Thus the decision for padding MAY be made on a per-superframe basis.